Tattoo After-Care

 Cleaning & Ointment Application

-Once you remove the bandage—or if you're healing without one—gently wash the tattoo with warm water and an unscented antibacterial soap.
+Once you remove the bandage—or if you're healing without one—gently wash the tattoo with warm water and an unscented soap.
+Do not use anti-bacterial soaps!
+They can dry out or irritate a new tattoo.
 Let it air dry, or pat it dry with a clean paper towel.

 Daily Routine

-Wash your tattoo with antibacterial soap twice a day—once in the morning and once at night.
+Wash your tattoo with fragrance-free soap twice a day - once in the morning and once at night.
+Do not use anti-bacterial soaps!
+They can dry out or irritate a new tattoo.
 If the area gets dirty, wash it again as needed.
 After each wash, dry it and reapply a thin layer of ointment.

 Continue this routine until your tattoo starts to flake or peel—typically around 4–7 days after your appointment.